ozefreitas/M-PARTY/README.md

 conda activate <name of env>
 cd ../..
 ```

+Clonning though GitHub is only recommended in last case scenario, as this as deprecated in detriment of bioconda distribution aplication.

 PlastEDMA is available as a conda package from bioconda.
 Simply open an Anaconda prompt or a command line interface with Anaconda or Miniconda distributions installed and: